make87-apps/ntfy/README.md

-# Provide Endpoint Template for Python
+# Notification Service for ntfy.sh